maehler/phd-thesis/markdown/chapter1.3.md

 The data from RNA-Sequencing is similar to that from DNA-Sequencing in that it consists of sequence reads based on a set of template sequences.
 In addition to being able to measure the expression of all genes and not only known genes, the dynamic range of RNA-Sequencing is significantly wider compared to microarrays since the signal does not get saturated, and the noise levels are lower [@Wang2009].
 In order to quantify gene expression, reads are aligned to either a reference transcriptome (all known RNAs in the organisms) or a reference genome (all DNA).
-Both approaches have their advantages and disadvantages, but perhaps the most obvious disadvantage of using a reference genome is that only known gene products will be detected if the reads are aligned to a reference transcriptome.
+Both approaches have their advantages and disadvantages, but perhaps the most obvious disadvantage of using a reference transcriptome is that only known gene products will be detected.
 Aligning to a reference genome means that no prior information about known genes is used; if reads map to an unannotated region of the genome, then something is expressed in that region.
 One problem of aligning reads to the genome is that splice junctions have to be handled.
 A splice junction is the border between an exon and an intron, and these are not present in the sequenced mature mRNA ([@fig:gene-expression]).